KerkhoffTechnologies/django-connectwise/README.rst

 -  Uses easy-thumbnails- can use settings from that project to change behaviour http://easy-thumbnails.readthedocs.io/en/stable/ref/settings/.
 Also must add to INSTALLED\_APPS (I think)
+-  To use callbacks, must use Sites app- registers with ConnectWise with URL of first Sites instance

 License
 -------